Attack simulation training deployment considerations and FAQ

 A URL reputation service might identify one or more of the URLs that are used by Attack simulation training as unsafe.
 Google Safe Browsing in Google Chrome blocks some of the simulated phishing URLs with a Deceptive site ahead message.
 While we work with many URL reputation vendors to always allow our simulation URLs, we don't always have full coverage.

-Note that this issue does not affect Microsoft Edge.
+This issue doesn't affect Microsoft Edge.

 As part of the planning phase, be sure to check the availability of the URL in your supported web browsers before you use the URL in a phishing campaign.
 If the URLs are blocked by Google Safe Browsing, follow this guidance from Google to allow access to the URLs.